|PWYW for ebooks||

 |Estimates of the gender employment gap||

-This data contains the estimates of gender employment gaps for 1600 countries, spanning from Kazakhstan to Spain and covering 30 years of history.
+This data contains the estimates of gender employment gaps on nearly 1600 micro databases from over 40 countries, spanning from Kazakhstan to Spain and covering 30 years of history.
 The estimates of gender employment gap are adjusted for individual characteristics.
 We use this data to ask if the existing instruments are sufficient to further reduce the gender inequality in employment.

 |Aging and inequality||